 First let’s cast the shadow of the girls body.
 Duplicate the girl layer, flip it vertically and reduce its Lightness to zero using Hue/Saturation.
 I also applied 4px Gaussian Blur to soften the edges a bit and reduced the Opacity.

 The second type of shadows that I used, is soft shadows which I painted with a soft brush at low opacity.
 This shadow is quite necessary because it makes the scene more realistic.
 I painted these shadows on the wall next to the girls back and also on the floor under the girl’s body.

-The third and last type of shadows I used is some body shadows.
-The reason why these shadows are important is because the girl is in a dark environment and her body should also be in shadow.
+The third and last type of shadows I used is somebody shadows.
+The reason why these shadows are important is that the girl is in a dark environment and her body should also be in shadow.